What is the Ulverstone History Precinct Review Project?

 The Ulverstone History Precinct at 48 Main Street, Ulverstone is a valued feature of the Central Coast area.
 As home to the Ulverstone History Museum and Research Library and North West Woodcraft Guild, the site showcases important local history information, artefacts and collections, and provides important educational resources to the community.

-The Council recently considered the option to co-locate the Ulverstone Visitor Information Centre with the Ulverstone Museum creating an opportunity to revitalise how the Precinct is laid out and servicing the cultural needs of the community.
+The Council is considering the option to co-locate the Ulverstone Visitor Information Centre with the Ulverstone Museum; creating an opportunity to revitalise how the Precinct is laid out and how it services the cultural needs of the community.

-To achieve this, the Council will be seeking feedback from all groups to create a vision for the site that explores its potential.
+To achieve this, the Council has been seeking feedback from key stakeholders, groups and interested community members to create a vision for the site that explores its potential.

 Why is a review of the History Museum project happening?